Fire and rescue services

 If you can't leave, take shelter in a safe place.
 Keep a low profile and explore all available options to leave.

+Routes in and out of Yemeni cities and ports may become blocked at short notice.
 Follow the advice from local authorities or trusted security experts before trying to leave by road.

 Electricity supply throughout Yemen is unreliable, and power outages are common.
 Power outages can last for hours.